ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Iader to Reate
+# Iader To Reate

+## 48 miles to Titius (river)

-From Iader to Titius (river) is a distance of about 48 miles when travelling by ship down the coast.
+From Iader to Titius (river) is at least 48 miles when travelling by ship down the coast.

+The navigator professes he cannot tell day from night on the sky, nor remember the way amid the waters.
 Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
 Black night broods on the waters.
-All around from pole to pole the rattling peals resound.
+Even as he cried, the hurricane from the North struck with a roar against the sailThe shattered oars start forth.
+The oars are snapped.
+The yawning billow shows ground amid the surge, where the sea churns with sand.
+They hang on the wave's ridge.
 Piteous to see, it dashes on shoals and girdles with a sandbank.

-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+The sails drop; they swing back to the oars.

+Towards the deep doth stand an island, on whose jutting headlands beat the broken billows, shivered into sleet.
+Betwixt two rows of rocks a sylvan scene appears above, and groves for ever green.
+Glad at length to greet the welcome earth, the sailors leap to land.

 There was no story for None

 Insert story about ['43.72', '15.86']

-From Titius (river) to Iader is a distance of about 48 miles when travelling by ship down the coast.
+## Titius (river) to Iader by ship

-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The prow swings away and gives her side to the waves.
-Rocks amid the waves, a vast reef banking the sea.
-The east wind forces a ship from the deep into shallows and quicksands.
-Before their eyes a vast sea descending strikes astern.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+Intending to travel by ship down the coast to Iader, Virgil left Titius (river).
+It was a distance of about 48 miles.

+A dusky shower drew up overhead carrying night and tempest.
+The wave shuddered and gloomed.

+There, too, is their place of assembly about the fair temple of Poseidon, fitted with huge stones set deep in the earth.
+For they care not for bow or quiver, but for masts and oars of ships.

 Insert story about 197312

 Insert story about ['44.115', '15.229']

+## After Iader

-Virgil departed from Iader, intending to travel by road to Burnum, a journey of about 40 miles.
+Intending to travel by road to Burnum, Virgil left Iader.
+It was about 40 miles away.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+A caravan from Burnum passed by.
+This is a smooth road, by which many wagons were bringing wood to Burnum.
+His shoes are covered in dust from the road.
+Water has washed out the road, making for slow going.

 Insert story about 197184

 Insert story about ['44.032', '15.994']

-Virgil departed from Burnum, intending to travel by road to Salona, about 50 miles away.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+## 50 miles to Salona

+From Burnum to Salona is at least 50 miles when travelling by road.

+Water has washed out the road, making for slow going.
+A cloud passes in front of the sun.
+This is a smooth road, by which many wagons were bringing wood to Salona.
+They pass a pillar on the right surmounted by a stone urn.
 He left the city early, before the rising of the sun.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+By the road is a salt spring.
+The sun beats down.
+Workers are raising the level of the road.

 Insert story about 197488

 Insert story about ['43.54', '16.483']

+## Leaving Salona by ship

-Virgil departed from Salona, intending to travel by ship down the coast to Aternum, a journey of about 153 miles.
+Leaving Salona, Virgil set out for Aternum by ship down the coast, a journey of about 153 miles.

-Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
-Frequent flashes light the lurid air.
-All nature, big with instant ruin, frowned destruction.
-They hang on the wave's ridge.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+The sky all round them and all round them the deep.
+A dusky shower drew up overhead carrying night and tempest.

+Straightway the winds upturn the main, and great seas rise.
+Driven from our course, we go wandering on the blind waves.
+They sweep through the green water.

+Here they shape the thin oar-blades.
+They care for the shapely ships, rejoicing in that which they cross over the grey sea.

 Insert story about 413039

 Insert story about ['42.465', '14.214']

+## After Aternum

-From Aternum to Castrum Truentinum is about 38 miles away when travelling by ship down the coast.
+Leaving Aternum, Virgil set out for Castrum Truentinum by ship down the coast, a distance of about 38 miles.

-Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
-Frequent flashes light the lurid air.
+Straightway the winds upturn the main, and great seas rise.
+Driven from our course, we go wandering on the blind waves.
+Black night broods on the waters.
 A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The oars are snapped.
+Up leaped the waves to heaven.
 The prow swings away and gives her side to the waves.
-The east wind forces a ship from the deep into shallows and quicksands.
-The helmsman is dashed away and rolled forward headlong.
+The yawning billow shows ground amid the surge, where the sea churns with sand.
+They are in the wave's huge hollow.
+Piteous to see, it dashes on shoals and girdles with a sandbank.
+Before their eyes a vast sea descending strikes astern.
+Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.

+The sails drop; they swing back to the oars.

+Towards the deep doth stand an island, on whose jutting headlands beat the broken billows, shivered into sleet.
+The waters at their feet sleep hushed, and, like a curtain, frowns above, mixt with the glancing green, the darkness of the grove.
+A grotto is formed beneath, with mossy seats, to rest the Nereids, and exclude the heats.
+Down through the crannies of the living walls the crystal streams descend in murmuring falls.
+The sailors, worn with toils, and spent with woes, leap on the welcome land, and seek their wished-for repose.
+They lay their weary limbs still dripping on the sand.

 Insert story about 413074

 Insert story about ['42.914', '13.904']

+## Castrum Truentinum to Asculum by road

-Leaving Castrum Truentinum, Virgil set out for Asculum by road, at least 17 miles.
+Virgil departed from Castrum Truentinum, intending to travel by road to Asculum, a journey of about 17 miles.

-He left the city early, before the rising of the sun.
+By the road is a salt spring.
+On the road from Castrum Truentinum to Asculum there is a village, in which there is a temple and grove.
+His shoes are covered in dust from the road.
 Above the roads are ruins, among which is a cave sacred to Asclepius.
-As they go up from {from}, they see the ruined walls.
-His shoes are covered in dust from the road.
-He set out from {from} amidst a throng travelling the same way.

 Insert story about 413036

 Insert story about ['42.855', '13.575']

-Intending to travel by road to Reate, Virgil left Asculum.
-It was at least 59 miles.

-He passes another milestone.
-Along the road are graves, and a cenotaph.
+## Travelling by road to Reate

+Leaving Asculum, Virgil set out for Reate by road, about 59 miles away.

+He had set out from Asculum amidst a throng travelling the same way.
 They pass a pillar on the right surmounted by a stone urn.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-A caravan from {destination} passed by.
+As they go up from Asculum, they see the ruined walls.
 There is a fountain of cold water springing from the rock.
+An oxcart passes, loaded with grain.
+This is a smooth road, by which many wagons were bringing wood to Reate.

 Insert story about 413283